The official blog of the Lung Institute.

 You just need to start today.

 Although these changes can be significant, they do not replace the need for proper treatment.
-If you’re looking to not only change your personal health outlook but to have the potential to improve your quality of life, it may be time to consider stem cell therapy as a treatment option.
+If you’re looking to not only change your personal health outlook but to have the potential to improve your quality of life, it may be time to consider cellular therapy as a treatment option.

 Interested in our article on Idiopathic Pulmonary Fibrosis Stages and Life Expectancy?
 Share your thoughts and comments below.